rackerlabs/rackspace-how-to/content/cloud-servers/reboot-a-server.md

     sudo shutdown -h now

-The command shuts down the server and you must perform a hard reboot to restart the server.
+The command shuts down the server, and you must perform a hard reboot to restart the server.

 #### Windows